 Very simply: the leaves do not resemble those of any other tree.
-See photo at left.
+See photo at right.

 After long years of debate whether Ginkgo was extinct in the wild and persisted only in cultivation, the matter was largely resolved in the early 21st Century with field studies of populations in the Dalou Mountains of Guizhou that concluded "current species composition of Ginkgo forests in the Dalou Mountains agrees closely with floristic assemblages from fossil records bearing G. biloba.
 Current populations are found in habitats similar to those of fossil Ginkgo, which, as today, favored rock crevices.
 Female to male ratios are 3:2.
 Estimated ages for many of the trees show that Ginkgo was present in this area prior to human settlement and indigenous peoples of this area are unlikely to have planted Ginkgo because of traditional beliefs.
 Our results agree with existing genetic studies that show that these mountains were glacial refugia for G. biloba" (Tang et al. 2012).
 The Dalou population occurs in an area with a subtropical monsoonal climate, with mean annual precipitation of 1270–1400 mm, of which 80% occurs in from June to September.
 Mean annual temperature is about 14°C with a mean monthly minimum temperature as low as 1.8°C in January and maxima as high as 25.1°C in July.
 The mean annual relative humidity is 80%.
 The Ginkgo trees occur in a structurally complex mixed forest that includes many canopy tree species, among them the conifers Cunninghamia lanceolata and Taxus sumatrana.
 The population is all-aged, including many seedlings and saplings as well as mature trees, the latter having DBH values of up to 369 cm (Tang et al. 2012).